sees1/ROS_nodes/README.md

          * run multimaster: roslaunch multimaster_example multimaster.launch
      * Troubleshooting:
          * Problem with sending messages between PCs, type on both PC (add to ~/.bashrc): export ROS_HOSTNAME=ip_adress_of_pc(e.g.export ROS_HOSTNAME=192.168.0.10 )
-* multimaster - the full version of the multimaster whic allows to broadcast the list of topics and tf transforms from host pc to foreign pc.
-This lists specified in the config.yaml file other properties specified in the launch file (see multimaster.launch).
+* multimaster - the full version of the multimaster which allows to broadcast the list of topics and tf transforms from host pc to foreign pc.
+This list specified in the config.yaml file.
+Other properties specified in the launch file (see multimaster.launch).
  [![multimaster](https://github.com/Dtananaev/ROS_nodes/blob/master/pictures/mm.JPG)](https://www.youtube.com/watch?v=VnkDEB2HQ4E&feature=youtu.be)
      * To install use: catkin_make -j1
      * To run: